garrandall/popular-music-data/tracks/can-t-let-go-laurnea.md

 I tried to cry myself to sleep but I
 Can't even close my eyes
 Just thinkin bout you
-What would i do without you?
+What would I do without you?
-Cause i wanna be there
+Cause I wanna be there
 Always there, and

 Chorus
 I, can't let go
-Deep inside i wanna let it show
+Deep inside I wanna let it show
-Cuz i know i gotta let you go
+Cuz I know I gotta let you go
 But i, don't even know
 Don't wanna know what i'd do
-If i were ever without you
+If I were ever without you

 Bending lies
 Avoiding it for a while
-But i, i can't hide it
+But i, I can't hide it
 The fact we need to be apart
 I want so much to be with you
 What am i, supposed to do?
-When i looOOove you!
+When I looOOove you!

 Chorus
 I, can't let go
-Deep inside i wanna let it show
+Deep inside I wanna let it show
 Gotta let you go
 But i, don't even know
 Don't wanna know what i'd do
-If i were ever without you
+If I were ever without you

 Chorus:
 I can't let go(i can't let go, no no)
 Wanna let it show (i wanna let it show)
 Gotta let you go (go)
-But i don't even know
+But I don't even know
 Don't wanna know what i'd do
-If i were ever without you
+If I were ever without you

 Shum dum dum no
 Shum dum dum no